bedita/docs/source/endpoints/model/relations.rst

 In this example ``users`` (with _id_ 3) and ``profiles`` (_id_ 2) have been added as left side object types to the relation created before.

-Expected response is ``200 OK`` upon success, while response will be contain only a ``"links"`` section pointing to the list of left/right object types for the current relation.
+Expected response is ``200 OK`` upon success, while response will contain only a ``"links"`` section pointing to the list of left/right object types for the current relation.

 Get object types
 ^^^^^^^^^^^^^^^^